jordancoblin/jordancoblin.github.io/my-website/content/posts/mnist_nn/index.md

 where $K = n_y$ is the number of classes.

-To solve this optimization problem, we will use **gradient descent** with the **backpropagation** algorithm, which I will assume the reader has some familiarity with.
+To solve this optimization problem, we will use **gradient descent** with the **backpropagation** algorithm.
 At a high level, backpropagation allows us to efficiently compute the derivatives needed to perform gradient updates using the chain rule in calculus.
 During this process, derivatives from later layers in the network get passed back through previous layers, hence the name!

 ## Deriving the Backprop Learning Updates